hughesadam87/pyparty/README.rst

 Like any PhD student, my time is stretched across many projects.
 As such, the ``pyparty`` source code may is messy in places, and a test suite has yet to be developed.
-Developing the iPython notebook tutorials alongside the code helped served as a basic test platform.
+Developing the iPython notebook tutorials alongside the code helped served as a basic regression test platform.

    .. _researchgate : https://www.researchgate.net/profile/Adam_Hughes2/?ev=hdr_xprf
    .. _Linkedin : http://www.linkedin.com/profile/view?id=121484744&goback=%2Enmp_*1_*1_*1_*1_*1_*1_*1_*1_*1_*1_*1&trk=spm_pic